 Submitting the form

 Please print off the completed form above and mail this to your designated home secondary school.
-Online registration will be available in January 2021.
+If you have not attended school in the WRDSB before, you may register online.
 More information on registering for school in the WRDSB.

 Step Three: Finding Your School